mtaung/realmstats/README.md

 ## Usage:

 Please generate and use your own useragents before running `main.py`.
 Try to use conservative query intervals, as you may end up generating duplicate entries.
 The parameters already used in `main.py` will generate occassional duplicates that are easily cleaned in SQL.

+## Disclaimer:

+This code was written over the course of 1-2 days as a demonstration to assist teaching of *"real world"* python to a young highschool student.
+Readability was prioritised first and foremost and no guarantees of security, stability, or optimality are ensured.